 There is a pressing need to understand the clinical impact of genetic variants in Genomics medicine.

 An integrative approach of diagnostic services, laboratory research and clinical delivery is needed to effectively understand potentially pathogenic gene variants.
-Australia has significant research capacity and expertise in functional genomics investigation of individual genes and gene families, specific organs, and biological pathway employing model system approaches.
+Australia has substantial research capacity and expertise in functional genomics, in particular, investigation of individual genes and gene families, investigation of specific biological pathways and molecular networks, and investigation of specific organs and tissues, all of which utilise model system approaches.

-The Australian Functional Genomics Network is creating an community of expert researchers with whom clinicians can connect with, resulting in faster translation of new findings
+The Australian Functional Genomics Network is creating a community of expert researchers with whom clinicians can form connections, resulting in faster translation of new findings

-The Australian Functional Genomics Network is a platform to enhance the relationship between clinical teams discovering disease-causing genes in patients with rare disease and cancer, and model system research teams.
+The Australian Functional Genomics Network is a platform to enhance the relationship between clinical teams discovering disease-causing genes in patients with rare disease and cancer, and model system research teams, experts in studying gene function.
 Connections will enable collaborative research between clinical and scientific teams to solve these medical problems, gain new insight into disease mechanism, and develop innovative precision medicine strategies.
-Ultimately leading to faster translation of new knowledge and the implementation of discovers into practice to benefit patients.
+Ultimately leading to faster translation of new knowledge and the implementation of discoveries into clinical practice to benefit patients.